How to Use Hazard Reporting Forms

 Building a hazard reporting culture is the first step in building an overall safety reporting culture.
 Any advantage you gain to this effect will significantly help your safety program, especially considering that “safety culture” is almost completely interchangeable with “safety performance.”

 The hazard reporting forms below should be considered essential.
 A safety program will not need all of these forms, as some will not be relevant.
-But undoubtedly, many of these forms will help your program, and will be applicable to one or more areas of your operations.
+But undoubtedly, many of these forms will help your program and will apply to one or more areas of your operations.
 Furthermore, having multiple report types will allow you to classify your safety concerns based on their type.

 1 – Air Traffic Control Report